cncf/tag-security/assessments/intake-process.md

 SIG-Security has a volunteer team of subject matter experts and industry professionals dedicated to helping SIG-Security members, the TOC, and the larger CNCF community maintain an understanding of the current state of security in the cloud native ecosystem and helping cloud native projects succeed.
+Test.

 The following process describes how projects are prioritized for security assessments.